javiunzu/dotfiles/README.md

 * Customized PS1 prompt colors: Changes the username to red after becoming `root`
 ## .dircolors - Colour definitions for ls. ##
 * A color scheme that matches the prompt.
+## .fonts ##
+User font directory.
+Mainly for patched and icon fonts.
 ## .config/qtile ##
 Configuration files for the tiling window manager qtile.
 Features:
 * Modular config.